What is fly-tipping?

 Most bin stores have recycling bins, therefore if every home recycles as much as they can, this will then free up more space in the general bins for household waste that cannot be recycled.

-If you are unsure what can and cannot be recycled, click here to use the recyclenow tools.
+If you are unsure what can and cannot be recycled, you can find tools on the RecycleNow website.

 Both the Environment Agency and local authorities have powers to tackle fly-tipping.
 The Environment Agency investigated larger scale incidents, involving more than a lorry/tipper load of waste, hazardous waste and/or fly-tipping by organised gangs of waste criminals.
 These incidents have the potential to damage human health and the environment.